arratik/pure_data_stuff/README.md

-and went from there. lots of spigots are involved. adjustable bpm with built-in MIDI clock for syncing with a DAW. user can randomize and clear each or all of the grid rows with the click of a bang object. eight presets are included. i dunno; i think this is an easier method of drum rack programming. i hate the ableton piano roll.
+and went from there. lots of spigots are involved. adjustable bpm with built-in MIDI clock for syncing with a DAW. user can randomize and clear each or all of the grid rows with the click of a bang object. eight presets are included. i dunno; i think this is an easier method of drum rack programming. i hate the ableton piano roll. (this patch uses a "counter" object, so you'll need the cyclone library for it to work.)